Willis V. McCall: Groveland Four

-In November 1951, McCall was personally transporting Shepherd and Irvin from Raiford to Tavares for the retrial.
+In November 1951, McCall was transporting Shepherd and Irvin from Raiford to Tavares for the retrial.
 He pulled off to a country road and claimed tire trouble.
-He swore in a deposition that Shepherd and Irvin attacked him in an escape attempt and that he shot them both in self-defense.
+He swore in a deposition that Shepherd and Irvin attacked him in an escape attempt and that he shot them both in self-defense while backing away.
 The prisoners were handcuffed together during the entire incident.
 Shepherd was killed on the spot, and McCall shot Irvin three times, but he survived.
-During the incident Deputy James Yates also arrived and, according to Irvin, shot him again while he was wounded.
+During the incident Deputy James Yates also arrived and, according to Irvin, stood over him and shot him again while he was wounded.

 Ambulances took McCall and Irvin to Waterman Hospital in Eustis.
 McCall was treated for a concussion and facial injuries and Irvin for his gunshot wounds.
 At the hospital, Irvin met with NAACP lawyers, and later told the press that McCall shot him and Shepherd without provocation, as did Yates.
-In the early 21st century, Gilbert King examined the unredacted FBI files from the case.
-He wrote in his book published in 2012 that the FBI had located a bullet in the soil ten inches below the blood stain where Irvin had lain wounded, supporting Irvin's claim that Yates fired at him from nearly point-blank range.
+In the early 21st century, Gilbert King reported he examined the unredacted FBI files from the case.
+He wrote in his book published in 2012 that the FBI had located a bullet in the soil directly below the blood stain where Irvin had lain wounded, supporting Irvin's claim that Yates fired at him while standing over him.

 When a Lake County coroner's inquest concluded that McCall had acted in the line of duty, Judge Truman Futch ruled that he saw no need to impanel a grand jury on this incident.
 After Irvin recovered from the shooting, his retrial was moved to Marion County, just north of Lake County, and began in February 1952.
 He was offered a plea bargain, but Irvin refused to plead guilty and maintained his innocence.
 The jury found Irvin guilty, and the judge sentenced him to death again.
 The case was appealed, but the conviction was upheld by the Florida Supreme Court.
 In early 1954, the US Supreme Court declined to hear the case.

 Supporters of Irvin appealed to the governor for clemency.
-After reviewing the material personally, newly-elected Governor LeRoy Collins in 1955 commuted Irvin's sentence to life in prison, saying that he did not believe that the state established guilt beyond a reasonable doubt.
+After reviewing the material personally, newly elected governor LeRoy Collins in 1955 commuted Irvin's sentence to life in prison, saying that he did not believe that the state established guilt beyond a reasonable doubt.
 Greenlee, who did not appeal his case, was paroled in 1962 and Irvin was in 1968.
 Irvin died in 1969 while visiting Lake County.
 Greenlee moved with his wife and daughter to Tennessee, where his son was born a few years later.
 Greenlee lived until 2012.